 You have decided to throw a Southern bridal shower and what a better place to look for advice than the South.
-Here you will find quintessential ideas from the cake to the decorations.
+Here you will find quintessential best bridal shower ideas from the cake to the decorations.
 Trust me, Southerners know how to shower a young lady!

 Ever since I was a little girl I remember being awed by southern bridal showers.
 The woman would bring out their best serving pieces and prepare some traditional foods.

-So when my daughter got engaged a friend and I was excited to shower her all these lovely things.
+So when my daughter got engaged a friend and I was excited to shower her with all these lovely things.
 As a result, I couldn't wait to share with you these amazing bridal shower ideas.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.